haskoin/haskoin-core/docs/haskoin-api.markdown

 ```

 The HTTP `HOST` header should also be set and should correspond to the host
-part of the URL that was signed in the signature.
+part of the signed URL.

-Here is example Haskell code that produces a valid signature:
+Here is a Haskell code example that produces valid signatures:

 ```haskell
 import qualified Data.ByteString as BS